 MR. BARSHOV: Now, there's a requirement in the decisional law that speaks to something called unity of purpose.
 Unity of purpose is one of the elements that is required to be considered for purposes of annexation.
-It was the Zoning Board of Appeals of the Town of Monroe that perhaps spoke best to the unity of purpose in denying a variance request relating to 37 of the 177 parcels proposed for annexation. described that land as follows: It really has no relationship with the territory of the Town. is far removed from the center function of the Town and far more related to the Village. these lands that are on the other side of 17 are principally related to the Village, and by annexing these territories the Village grows in a smart way with creation of unity of purpose.
+It was the Zoning Board of Appeals of the Town of Monroe that perhaps spoke best to the unity of purpose in denying a variance request relating to 37 of the 177 parcels proposed for annexation. Ιt described that land as follows: It really has no relationship with the territory of the Town. Ιt is far removed from the center function of the Town and far more related to the Village. these lands that are on the other side of 17 are principally related to the Village, and by annexing these territories the Village grows in a smart way with creation of unity of purpose.

-What does unity of purpose specifically mean?
-It 2 means that there's an integration between the 3 lands that are annexed and the community into 4 which they are annexed.
-That integration occurs 5 physically by extension of streets and sidewalks.
-6 It occurs functionally in terms of extension of a 7 transportation system.
-It occurs spiritually and 8 religiously by the unification of these 9 communities where there's common interests 10 involved.
-It even occurs linguistically because 11 the predominantly Yiddish population that will 12 move into these areas will be served by a 13 government that provides it's services in both 14 Yiddish and English.
-It also provides 15 environmental protection.
-It is smart growth 16 because it is not sprawl.
-17 efficiently instead of having yet more car trips, even in and around the county, in and around the town or going to and from New York City.
-Monroe Bus Company will also be able to put in a facility to repair it's vehicles and not have to have them brought down to New York City for that purpose as well.
+2 What does unity of purpose specifically mean? Ιt 3 means that there's an integration between the 4 lands that are annexed and the community into 5 which they are annexed.
+That integration occurs 6 physically by extension of streets and sidewalks.
+7 It occurs functionally in terms of extension of a 8 transportation system.
+It occurs spiritually and 9 religiously by the unification of these 10 communities where there's common interests 11 involved.
+It even occurs linguistically because 12 the predominantly Yiddish population that will 13 move into these areas will be served by a 14 government that provides it's services in both 15 Yiddish and English.
+It also provides 16 environmental protection.
+It is smart growth 17 because it is not sprawl.

 The people that live in Kiryas Joel, I'm sure many of you know this, many of them commute to New York City via Monroe Bus Company.
 Monroe Bus Company saves thousands of trips into New York City by car, by operating buses that are utilized by many of the people in KJ who work in the city.
-That bus company will be able to expand it's operations and transport more people
+That bus company will be able to expand it's operations and transport more people efficiently instead of having yet more car trips, even in and around the county, in and around the town or going to and from New York City.
+Monroe Bus Company will also be able to put in a facility to repair it's vehicles and not have to have them brought down to New York City for that purpose as well.